LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Soft Skills

 `-`
-Efficient management of econimcal resources in the laboratory.
+Efficient management of economical resources in the laboratory.

 `-`
 Motivation.